Routines, Products, and Supplements for MaddHealthy Hair

 Even though your genes play a big role in your hair, I do recommend a few supplements that help keep your hair healthy + strong, especially as we age.

 • Bone Broth - Bone broth is rich in collagen, gelatin, amino acids, and minerals like calcium, magnesium, phosphorus, and others that are essential for hair health and growth.
 The collagen in bone broth can help strengthen hair, while the amino acids can help in building hair proteins and strengthening the skin around hair roots.
-My fave brand that I drink every week = Kettle & Fire (code MADDHEALTHY gets ya 20% off!)
+My fave brand that I drink every week = Kettle & Fire (code MADDHEALTHY gets ya 20% off!) - and I seriously drink this BBHC every morning.

 • Desiccated Beef Liver - Nature’s multivitamin!
 Ancestral Supplements (MADDIE10 for 10% off) and Perfect Supplements (code MADDIE for 10% off) are both high quality brands that I use and love.
 Beef liver is rich in iron, vitamin A, B vitamins (especially B12), and other minerals that are crucial for hair growth.
 This one makes a HUGE difference for my clients (and myself!)